tcmorris/tcmorris.github.io/_posts/2016-06-22-getting-started-with-models-builder.md

 ### API Models

 This one is a little different in that it doesn't generate the models in the Umbraco website.
 You decide the location of where they are generated and then reference so that they can be used within your website project.
-It also relies on the Visual Studio extension so that it can connect to your Umbraco instance.
-Other than that, it should work pretty much the same as Dll and AppData modes.
+It also relies on a Visual Studio extension and NuGet package (Umbraco.ModelsBuilder.Api) so that it can connect to your Umbraco instance.
+This means that it is up to you to update your models whenever a change is made to the content types.
+You probably don't want to generate models in the Umbraco website anymore either so it is advisable to set `Umbraco.ModelsBuilder.ModelsMode` to `Nothing` when using this method.

-> This is probably useful if you normally have a separate project for all your controllers, models, etc.
+> This is probably useful if you normally have a separate project for all your controllers, models, custom code, etc.

 ### What to use?